vouch/vouch-proxy/README.md

 ### Contributing to Vouch Proxy by submitting a Pull Request

-I really love Vouch Proxy!
-I wish it did XXXX...
+**_I really love Vouch Proxy!
+I wish it did XXXX..._**

-Please make a proposal before you spend your time and our time integrating a new feature.
+That's really wonderful and contributions are greatly appreciated.
+However, please search through the existing issues, both open and closed, to look for any prior work or conversation.
+Then please make a proposal before we all spend valuable time considering and integrating a new feature.

 Code contributions should..

+- generally be discussed beforehand in a GitHub issue
 - include unit tests and in some cases end-to-end tests
-- include an entry at the top of CHANGELOG.md in the **Unreleased** section
 - be formatted with `go fmt`, checked with `go vet` and other common go tools
+- accomodate configuration via `config.yml` as well as `ENVIRONMENT_VARIABLEs`.
 - not break existing setups without a clear reason (usually security related)
-- and generally be discussed beforehand in a GitHub issue
+- include an entry at the top of CHANGELOG.md in the **Unreleased** section

 For larger contributions or code related to a platform that we don't currently support we will ask you to commit to supporting the feature for an agreed upon period.
 Invariably someone will pop up here with a question and we want to be able to support these requests.

+**Thank you to all of the contributors that have provided their time and effort and thought to improving VP.**

 ## Advanced Authorization Using OpenResty